 Recommenders who are indicated as offline will not receive an email from CGU with instructions to submit.
 These reference writers can submit via traditional mail and should use the supplemental New Student Recommendation Form.
 Recommenders can also email their letter of recommendation to the Office of Admissions at email@example.com.

 Applicants to the Art Department must electronically upload a portfolio of representative work for evaluation.
-Portfolios will only be accepted through the online service provided by SlideRoom, www.claremont.slideroom.com.
+Portfolios must be directly uploaded to the application after submission.
 Portfolios should consist of 15 images of recent artwork that represent a cohesive body of work.
 Applicants must include the title, size, year, and medium for all 15 images that are included in the portfolio.
 Performance and/or video artists may submit work that is no longer than 3 minutes in length.

 Provide a one-page artist statement (no longer than 500 words).
-Submit this statement with your SlideRoom portfolio submission.
+Please upload this statement after the submission of the application.